The Blob: Production

 Steve McQueen received $3,000 for his starring role.
-He turned down an offer for a smaller up-front fee in return for a 10 percent share of profits, thinking the film would never make money; he needed his signing fee immediately to pay for food and rent.
+He turned down an offer of a smaller upfront fee in exchange for a 10% share of profits, thinking the film would never make money; he needed his signing fee immediately to pay for food and rent.
 However, The Blob ended up a hit, grossing $4 million at the box office.

 The film's tongue-in-cheek title song, "The Blob" [Columbia 42150A], was written by Burt Bacharach and Mack David.
 It became a nationwide hit in the United States, peaking at #33 on the Billboard Hot 100 chart on November 9, 1958.
 It was recorded by a studio group who adopted the name The Five Blobs.
 (The vocals are all by singer Bernie Knee, overdubbing himself.)
-It is commonly misbelieved that Bacharach wrote the song with his famous songwriting partner, Hal David, but David's brother Mack wrote the lyrics.

 The Blobs background score was by Ralph Carmichael, who, like Yeaworth, had worked on television specials for the Billy Graham Evangelistic Association; it was supervised by the director's wife, Jean Yeaworth.
 It was one of only a few film scores Carmichael wrote.
 He composed different opening music for the film—a piece called "Violence", intended to start the film on a serious, frightening note.
 However, the director chose to replace it with the novelty song "The Blob" to encourage audiences to view it as campy fun.
 The song has contributed to the film's enduring popularity.
 The original score and title song were both included on the soundtrack album, which was re-released in 2008 on the Monstrous Movie Music soundtrack label.